AndreaMariani-AM/Docker/example_workflow.md

 docker build -t name_of_the_image .
 ```

-`-t` is the --tag flag and it's the name of the docker image i'm building. `.` means ofc this directory.
+`-t` is the --tag flag and it's the name of the docker image i'm building. `.` means ofc the currrent directory, which is where the Dockerfile is.
+This tells docker to search for a docker file in the current dir.

 ## Sending the image to Docker Hub